Approximation of a stochastic wave equation in dimension three, with application to a support theorem in H\"{o}lder norm: Approximations of the wave equation

-Notice that an upper bound for the second factor on the right-hand side of the preceding inequality could be obtained using Lemma \ref{lss3.1.1} with $Z_n(t,x):=[B(X_n(t,x))-B(X_n^-(t,x))] 1_{L_n}(t)$.
+Notice that an upper bound for the second factor on the right-hand side of the preceding inequality could be obtained using Lemma~\ref{lss3.1.1} with $Z_n(t,x):=[B(X_n(t,x))-B(X_n^-(t,x))] 1_{L_n}(t)$.
 However, this would not be a good strategy to compensate the first factor (which explodes when $n\to\infty$).
 Instead, we will try to quantify the discrepancy between $B(X_n(t,x))$ and $B(X_n^-(t,x))$.
-This can be achieved by transferring again the increments of the Green function to increments of the process in the same manner as we did in the proof of Lemma \ref{lss3.1.1} (see \cite{dss}, pages 19-20).
+This can be achieved by transferring again the increments of the Green function to increments of the process